jpooksy/paradime-dbt-nba-challenge/README.md

 ![Team Playoff Appearances](https://github.com/jpooksy/dbt_Data_Modeling_Challenge_NBA/assets/107123308/48b10c60-8388-495b-9901-f8306b0b8a56)

 *Insights:*
 The Los Angeles Lakers' dominance in playoff appearances, and the San Antonio Spurs' highest playoff appearance rate.
-The Spurs have only missed the playoffs 9 time!
+The Spurs have only missed the playoffs 9 times!

 ### Player Playoff Games
 Assessment of NBA players with the highest number of playoff game wins and their win percentages.
 The '*' next to NBA Player name indicates if they're